A Joint Model for IT Operation Series Prediction and Anomaly Detection: The Proposed Model

 In order to map $\textbf h_t$ to the predicted status $y_t$, a fully connected layer is attached to the LSTM block.
 The predicted status $y_t$ is computed with Eqn.~\ref{eqn:lstm7}.

-During the training of the whole network, the loss functions of unsupervised anomaly detection and trend prediction should be balanced.
-So the overall loss function of for anomaly detector and trend predictor (ADTP) is
+During the training of the whole network, the loss functions of prediction and unsupervised anomaly detection should be balanced.
+So the overall loss function for predictor and anomaly detector (PAD) is

-where $\mathcal {L}_{\text{VAE}}(\textbf x_t)$ is the loss function of unsupervised anomaly detection and $\mathcal {L}_{\text{LSTM}}(\textbf x_t', x_{t+1})$ is the loss function of robust trend prediction. $\lambda$ is a hyper-parameter to balance the training over these two tasks.
-The second term is the loss function for VAE block (see Eqn.~\ref{eqn:lossvae}), which emphasizes the generalization of VAE over latent distribution.
-It basically indicates how robust the reconstructed output $\textbf x_t'$ from VAE when anomalies or noise are in presence.
-When its weight in the overall loss function ($\mathcal {L}_{\text{ADTP}}$) is high, the output ($\textbf x_t'$) from VAE block is cleaner.
+where $\mathcal {L}_{\text{VAE}}(\textbf x_t)$ is the loss function of unsupervised anomaly detection and $\mathcal {L}_{\text{LSTM}}(\textbf x_t', x_{t+1})$ is the loss function of robust prediction. $\lambda$ is a hyper-parameter to balance the training over these two tasks.
+The KL divergence for the VAE block (given in Eqn.~\ref{eqn:lossvae}) emphasizes the latent constraint of VAE, which basically indicates how robust the reconstructed output $\textbf x_t'$ from VAE when anomalies or noise appear.
+When its weight in the overall loss function ($\mathcal {L}_{\text{PAD}}$) is high, the output ($\textbf x_t'$) from the VAE block is cleaner.
+The cleaned statuses are input to LSTM for prediction.
+Therefore, as the key hyper-parameter of our model, $\beta$ controls the generalization of anomaly detection block and impacts the robustness of prediction as well.

-The trend prediction block can be viewed as a natural extension over the anomaly detection block as we make full use of the output from VAE.
-The reconstructed segment from the VAE considerably reduces the noise mixed with the input segment.
-The LSTM is therefore able to capture the regular patterns well.
-As will be revealed in the experiments, the framework performs well on both tasks.
-To the best of our knowledge, this is the first piece of work that integrates the anomaly detection and trend prediction into one framework.
-The anomaly detection block and the trend prediction block are built upon each other.
+Although training is required in our network, it is essentially an unsupervised approach in the sense that no anomaly annotation is required.
+The training largely allows the VAE and LSTM to adapt to the distribution of the time series.
+The prediction block can be viewed as a natural extension over the anomaly detection block as we make full use of the output from VAE.
+The reconstructed segment from the VAE reduces the noise in the raw input data.
+With the clean input, the LSTM block is able to capture the regular temporal patterns.
+On the one hand, it fulfills the prediction task with less interference from noise.
+On the other hand, it propagates the long term temporal clues back to the VAE block to boost its performance in anomaly detection.
+As will be revealed in the experiments, both blocks perform better than they work alone.

+To the best of our knowledge, this is the first piece of work that integrates prediction and anomaly detection into one framework.
+The anomaly detection block and the prediction block are built upon each other.
 This is essentially different from \cite{Laptev2017,Zhu2017,Hundman2018}, which are trained solely for prediction but used for detection.
+Our model is essentially different from VAE-LSTM in~\cite{Lin2020} in the sense that LSTM is not employed to perform anomaly detection.
+Instead, it is in charge of prediction only.